 For instance, the entry-level education for farmers, ranchers, and other agricultural managers is generally a high school diploma or something equivalent.
 On the other hand, the entry-level education for school administrators is a master’s degree.
 However, in order to enter management in other industries, is to have at least a bachelor’s degree.
 Some start out with an associate degree and not really have a management position.

 There are many jobs available for graduates with an associate degree in business management.
 However, graduates do not usually start with a management position.
 They need to work their way up and gain experience with the company or industry in general.
+Students can also opt for a dual degree program in business management to increase their chances of moving up in their profession.
 Here are the typical jobs that they can get and their particular median business management salary.

 These professionals help customers or clients with issues in billing and product/service use (Indeed, 2021).
 They usually communicate with clients via phone.
 Today, however, with the prevalence of digital media, customer service representatives may offer support through all channels including new digital media like social media and webchat.
 They have decent annual pay (Salary.com, 2021)